DenSinH/DenSinH/_posts/2020-06-12-starting-the-GBA.markdown

 | C(arry)      | The last operation produced carry (E.g. `0xffff_ffff + 0x1`) |
 | (o)V(erflow) | The last operation produced overflow, meaning that the sign of the result is not the sign you would expect (E.g. `0x7fff_ffff + 0x1`, where both operands are positive, but the result is negative)

 The ARM7TDMI can operate in 2 different states: ARM and THUMB.
 In the ARM state, the CPU uses 32 bit instructions, and in the THUMB state it uses 16 bit instructions.
+States can be switched between using a BX (branch and exchange) instruction.
 In the ARM state, every instruction has a condition code in the first 4 bits.
 The condition code uses the 4 bits described above to determine whether the instruction gets executed or not.
 An example is `Z is set`, or `Z is clear AND (N equals V)` (I actually messed this last one up, causing me some problems...).
 In THUMB mode (almost) every instruction gets executed unconditionally.

+The instructions get read before they are executed, using a 3-stage pipeline.
+In the actual GBA, three things happen at the same time, every instruction:
+ - an instruction is "prefetched" (it is read from memory, put into the pipeline, and the PC is incremeted by either 2 (THUMB) or 4 (ARM) bytes)
+ - an instruction is decoded (this happens to the one that was prefetched the instruction before the one we are executing)
+ - an instruction is executed

+when emulating the pipeline, we don't "decode" the instruction in the meanwhile, we just do that when the instruction is actually happening.
+We do however prefetch instructions, and keep them in some sort of pipeline.
+First I just used a `Queue<uint>` for this, but since I only need to store at most 2 instructions in it at a time, I implemented my own class for the pipeline, basically equivalent to the `Queue<uint>`, but I can always add functionality to it this way, and it turned out to be faster!

+The pipeline can also be "flushed".
+This happens whenever the value of PC is changed by an instruction (whether that be a branch, or a store to it with some form of data processing (basic arithmetic operations)).
+When the pipeline is flushed, it simply means that all instructions contained in it are removed, so basically `Pipeline.Clear()` if I were to use a `Queue<uint>`.

 There are some other important bits in the CPSR: the bottom 8.
 Bit 7 is the `I` bit, or the IRQ disable bit.
 Setting this bit makes it so no interrupts can be thrown.
 The `F` bit is the FIQ disable bit.
 However, since the GBA uses an adapted variant of the ARM7TDMI, this bit is not important, as FIQs cannot be thrown normally.
 We will just ignore this bit.
 Then there is the `T` bit, or the state bit.
 This bit signifies if we are in THUMB (1) or ARM (0) state.